PLAYING WITH FIRE 4

 If the original form is small and simple enough, and made of wax, and if it is intended to be a one-of-a-kind item, then a wax mold is not needed.
 But if the form is intended to be reproduced, or if the maker of the piece wants to insure that the original effort of sculpting is not lost to a casting failure, then it involves a mold for reproduction of that original form.
 The purpose of this wax mold is twofold: first, it allows for the reproduction of the form; secondly, it allows the artist to make larger figures hollow.
 Large bronzes are almost always hollow.
 When you do see large solid castings they are usually sand castings, due to the inherently collapsible nature of sand as the metal shrinks and more often than not, these castings are of a utilitarian nature as opposed to art castings.
 Solid castings, besides being terribly expensive and exceedingly heavy, are quite vulnerable to shrink defects (porosity) as they cool, and are generally impractical for finely worked surfaces.
 A hollow bronze figure is heavy enough without it being more than about a quarter inch thick.

 The wax mold is created by painting silicone rubber over the original figure.
 The rubber is very faithful to the textures, allowing for great detail to be preserved as intended.
 A thickness of perhaps 1/4th inch of rubber is built up over several coats until it can hold its shape fairly well.
 After the rubber is cured, a backing mold, or “mother mold” is made of plaster-of-Paris, to make certain that the rubber mold is held in exactly the correct orientation.
 The mother mold is usually made of two separate shells, like a clam shell, that can be pulled free of the rubber mold inside.
-Something very simple like a realist fish can be reproduced by a single mold, but most sculptures will be cut into several, or many manageable-sized and shaped pieces.
+Something very simple like a stylized fish can be reproduced by a single mold, but most sculptures will be cut into several, or many manageable-sized and shaped pieces.
 Each piece will be reproduced by its own mold.
 My pieces sometimes have thirty or more molds.

 When the plaster is cured and dry, the mother mold is parted on the predetermined parting lines, and the rubber is cut through to the original form on these same lines.
 This line will show in the waxes after they are poured, and appears as a seam.
 In the perfectly registered (positioned) mold, this seam is all but invisible, but can usually be found with a bit of looking.